On this page:

-Using state-of-the-art brain ping imaging technology, UPMC neurosurgeons are able to determine the part of the brain responsible for seizures.
+Using state-of-the-art brain mapping imaging technology, UPMC neurosurgeons are able to determine the part of the brain responsible for seizures.
 After the area is found, neurosurgeons perform extensive testing to determine any major problems with speaking, understanding, or other abilities that could arise if that area of the brain is removed.

 In some cases, neurosurgeons briefly interrupt the function of the part of the brain considered for surgical removal and ensure that you can still do all the things you can ordinarily do.

 If surgery is appropriate for treating your epilepsy, UPMC neurosurgeons perform an array of effective surgical interventions

 ROSA™ is a new robotic technology that allows UPMC neurosurgeons to more accurately perform minimally invasive procedures for epilepsy and movement disorders.
 The advanced ROSA computer system is able to generate 3-D images of the patient’s brain, giving surgeons the option to look at the images from any angle and at any depth.
 Similar to a “GPS” system, ROSA provides a detailed road map of the brain’s vital structures and helps mark the exact areas surgeons need to reach.